-What We Do for our local and wider communities
+What We Do to help and support our local Community

-The Community team engages with Charities and projects within the local area to see what Rotary can do to help.
-We get in touch with all the local charities and offer our support, often with financial support for special projects, but also sometimes with advice, local knowledge or sometimes manpower.
+The Community team of Twickenham upon Thames Rotary (TuT Rotary) engages with Charities and projects within the local area to see what we can do to help.
+We get in touch with all the local charities and offer our support, often with financial support for special projects, but also sometimes with physical help, local knowledge or advice.

-Speakers from local charities are often invited to the club to give us an update on their progress and successes.
+Speakers from local Charities and charitable projects are often invited to a TuT Rotary meeting to give us an update on their progress and successes or to inform us of their future plans.

 Some of the charities and causes we have supported